The Nobel Prize winner Muhammad Yunus tells us in his book Creating a World Without Poverty: Social Business and the Future of Capitalism:

 What is your vision?
 And what steps do you have to take to bring that vision into reality?
 Alex Bogusky welcomes the UFUSE Creative Management team to the Cottage.
 They discuss Alex's recent experience with the UFUSE process, and offer some awesome tips to better steer your career (and your life!).

-Our friends at the nonprofit Center for Science in the Public Interest are sponsoring the first annual Food Day this October.
+We're working on a logo project for Food Day and need your help finalizing the design.
+The nonprofit Center for Science in the Public Interest is looking for one official logo for the event.
 Similar to Earth Day, it aims to stimulate thousands of activities across the country.
 The activities will focus on key aspects of food -- health, sustainable agriculture, animal welfare, and more.
-Can you come up with a dynamic logo?